StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Passwords
 - Offer to save passwords: Off
-- Automatically save passwords: Off
 - Autofill passwords: Off

 NOTE: Never save passwords in browsers.
 Use a password manager instead.
 Check out [recommendations, alternatives & reviews](https://github.com/the-weird-aquarian/privacy-settings#recommendations-alternatives--reviews).

 #### Payment info
 - Save and fill payment info: Off
+- Show Express checkout on sites when you shop: Off
 - Cards you've saved on this device: Remove any payment info if added

 NOTE: Never save payment info in browsers.
 A password manager can be used to also save payment information.